 For the third and final strand of the programme, CENSIS will undertake research into global trends in IoT to see how they can be applied to areas of economic importance to the Highlands and Islands.

-Using our in-house team of industry-experienced business managers and engineers, supplemented by external subject matter experts, we’ll explore trends and look at where IoT is being applied to best effect for positive economic, social and environmental impact across the world.
+We’ll explore trends and look at where IoT is being applied to best effect for positive economic, social and environmental impact across the world.
 We’ll then look to see how these trends can be adopted within the Highlands and Islands.

 Our research will involve looking at trends across markets of importance and relevance to the HIE region, e.g., this might include tourism, food and drink, agriculture, aquaculture and environmental, but may include opportunities in other sectors where we identify them.